 NOTC races are governed by Road Runners Club of America (RRCA) and USA Track & Field (USATF) regulations.
 Individuals cannot be scored in alternative divisions (runner and racewalker) at the same event.
 (USATF Rule 246.2 and IAAF Rules Section VII, Rule 230 apply.)
 Racewalker registrants will be considered only for racewalker division awards at NOTC events.
 Racewalkers who are current members of NOTC are also eligible for Racewalker Division awards in the Grand Prix Series.

 NOTC conducts two racewalking clinics each year.
 The date and place of these clinics will be announced on the NOTC website.
 If you would like information on scheduling a racewalking clinic for your organization, contact the Racewalking Coordinator at racewalking@runNOTC.org.

-You may find these websites helpful in starting a walking program and learning the basics of racewalking:
+You may find the website below helpful in starting a walking program and learning the basics of racewalking: